Confidentiality and Legal Privilege Issues for Clients

 If a situation arises in which WellStop makes a notification to Oranga Tamariki the therapist should consider whether issues of client privilege are likely to arise with Oranga Tamariki passing this information on to the Police.

-If there is a possibility of Police seeking information from us about a client the CEO and Regional Manager should be notified.
+If there is a possibility of Police seeking information from us about a client the CEO and Team Leader/Manager should be notified.

-The CEO will consult with the WellStop Lawyer, Cushla Jamieson, of Grigg and La Page in Lower Hutt.
-Cushla has been involved with us through the cases discussed earlier and has a good understanding of the issues.
-Each case will be carefully considered on its issues by the Regional Manager and our legal representative.
+The General Manager will consult with WellStop Lawyers.
+Each case will be carefully considered on its issues by the Team Leader/Manager and our legal representative.

 Normally our stance will be to supply information to Oranga Tamariki for any child under the age of 16 years but to try and avoid compromising our ability to carry out effective therapeutic practice through opposing supplying information direct to the Police.